Overview

 /user disable admin

-Change password
+Access password

 • Minimum 12 characters;

-• Include numbers, Symbols, Capital and lower case letters;
+• Include numbers, Symbols, Capital and lowercase letters;

 /user set myname password="!={Ba3N!"40TуX+GvKBz?jTLIUcx/,"

 RouterOS has built-in options for easy management access to network devices.
-The particular services should be shut down on production networks: MAC-Telnet, MAC-Winbox, and MAC-Ping:
+The particular services should be shut down on production networks: MAC-Telnet, MAC-WinBox, and MAC-Ping:

 /tool mac-server set allowed-interface-list=none